eggsactly/n-body-sim/README.md

 ## rapidxml
 The rapidxml library included on this software and is licensed under both the Boost Software License and the MIT License, where users may choose which license to use in their project. n-body-sim shall use rapidxml under the MIT License.

+# Structure
+- headers/ contains the specifications to the programs classes
+- inputs/ contains input xml files that the program can parse to bring in scenarios
+- LICENSE.txt contains a copy of the GPLv3 text
+- Makefile is the makefile for the project used to convert the source files into an executable
+- rapidxml/ contains the rapidxml library used to parse xml files and used under the MIT license
+- src/ contains the implementation of the programs classes